What to Expect

 Preparing for Birth - 2 Adults

-This option gives you two entry tickets including morning tea, a light lunch, entry into our lucky door raffle and and goodies bag.
+This option provides you with 2 entry tickets that include morning tea, a light lunch, entry into our lucky door raffle and and goodies bag.
 Please advise us of any dietary requirements to email@example.com.

 Topics we will cover include: